 Organise a workshop.

-Are you part of an organisation or community group that would want to learn more about a Green New Eskom?
+Are you part of an organisation or community group that wants to learn more about a Green New Eskom and get involved?
 You can organise a workshop either online or in-person – COVID-willing.
-Learn more about organising workshops at: trainings.350.org
+We have a workshop template available here to help plan

 Protest or action.